Co-Chair of the Board and Co-Founder of Coursera

-Daphne Koller co-founded Coursera in 2012.
+Daphne Koller co-founded Coursera in 2012 and is currently the Co-Chair of the Coursera Board.
 She served as the company’s Co-CEO until 2014, and then as President until 2016.
-She is currently the Co-Chair of the Coursera Board and also serves as Chief Computing Officer of Calico Labs, an Alphabet (Google) company using advanced technology to understand aging.
+Most recently, Daphne served as Chief Computing Officer of Calico Labs, an Alphabet (Google) company using advanced technology to understand aging.
 Before founding Coursera, Daphne was the Rajeev Motwani Professor of Computer Science at Stanford University, where she served on the faculty for 18 years.
 She is the author of over 200 refereed publications, and has been honored with multiple awards and fellowships, including the Presidential Early Career Award for Scientists and Engineers (PECASE), the ACM Prize in Computing, the MacArthur Foundation Fellowship, and the Cox Medal for excellence in fostering undergraduate research at Stanford; she was also recognized as one of TIME Magazine’s 100 most influential people in 2012.
 Daphne was inducted into the National Academy of Engineering in 2011 and elected a fellow of the American Academy of Arts and Sciences in 2014.

 Co-Chair of the Board and Co-Founder of Coursera

 Andrew Ng co-founded Coursera in 2012, served as the company’s Co-CEO until 2014, and is currently the Co-Chair of the Coursera Board.
 He is the former Chief Scientist at Baidu, a Chinese language search engine, where he was responsible for driving the company's global AI strategy and infrastructure.
 Dr. Ng is also an adjunct professor in the computer science department at Stanford University.
 In 2011, he led the development of Stanford's Massive Open Online Course platform and taught an online machine learning class that was offered to over 100,000 students - the initiative that led to the co-founding of Coursera.
 Previously, Dr. Ng was the founding lead of the Google Brain deep learning project.
 Dr. Ng has authored or co-authored over 100 research papers in machine learning, robotics, and related fields.
 In 2013 he was named to the Time 100 list of the most influential persons in the world.
 He holds degrees from Carnegie Mellon University, MIT, and the University of California, Berkeley.

 Chief Executive Officer